Dominic Smith Preview, Player Props: Nationals vs. Yankees

-On Wednesday, Dominic Smith (.286 slugging percentage in past 10 games, with zero home runs) and the Washington Nationals face the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 7:05 PM ET.
+Dominic Smith -- hitting .257 with two doubles, a home run, two walks and four RBI in his past 10 games -- will be in action for the Washington Nationals versus the New York Yankees, with Michael King on the hill, on August 24 at 1:05 PM ET.

-He strung together two hits (going 2-for-4 with two RBI) in his last game against the Phillies.
+He notched a home run while going 1-for-4 in his last game against the Yankees.

 Dominic Smith Game Info & Props vs. the Yankees